OpenCyphal/libcanard/DESIGN.md

  *  | [17, 32]   | uint32_t, int32_t, or 32-bit float       |
  *  | [33, 64]   | uint64_t, int64_t, or 64-bit float       |
  */
-void canardEncodeScalar(void* destination,      ///< Destination buffer where the result will be stored
+void canardEncodePrimitive(void* destination,      ///< Destination buffer where the result will be stored
                         uint32_t bit_offset,    ///< Offset, in bits, from the beginning of the destination buffer uint8_t bit_length,     ///< Length of the value, in bits; see the table const void* value);     ///< Pointer to the value; see the table